samrith-s/parcel-plugin-structurize/README.md

 Advantages of using the plugin:

--   Supports excellent and fine-grained configuration for all use cases out of the box using the universally accepted glob matching patterns.
+-   Supports excellent and fine-grained configuration for all use cases out of the box using [glob pattern][glob] matching
 -   Super fast and rapid restructuring means you do not need to worry about a massive overload in build times.
 -   Respects `--publicUrl` passed to Parcel bundler while restructuring the folder.